-How to unclog a drain, 7 simple and easy ways
+How to unblock a drain, 7 simple and easy ways

-Blocked drains - here's a quick and easy way to get through the situation
+Blocked drains - here are quick and easy ways to get through the situation

 You may be doing the dishes or having a shower when you start to notice the drains is getting slower and slower at passing water.
 There is that empty feeling in your stomach that thinks you may be up for some expensive plumbing work or need to live without a shower for a few days.
 Learning how to unblock a drain is a great way to rectify the problem cheaply and quickly in some cases.